 - Administrative Assistance Network: This provided an area for best practices and resources to support people working remotely and to engage with one another.

 - Parents and caregivers network: This happened to dovetail with COVID-19 where Nasdaq wanted to find a way to support parents and caregivers as they navigate how to talk with their loved ones about the virus.
 The group centralized resources and information where parents could share educational activities to keep their families unit together and engaged while at home.

 Labin: Are there any results or successes Nasdaq has seen so far that you can share with us?

 Greer: We are still compiling information to see the overall benefit and will later have hard metrics to analyze success.
 The initial reactions we have gotten from program leaders is positive.
 They are excited to have a legitimate roster and know who all is involved as well as capture metrics on a monthly basis about time spent mentoring.
 They are also excited about the cross pollination about who is involved in which circles and if those people are also in other circles sharing and learning.
 The most exciting to Nasdaq is the ability to tie participation to individuals performance by seeing who is engaged in ERG’s and if they are part of the growing leadership.

-Todd is an Enterprise Customer Success Coach with MentorcliQ, collaborating with global organizations to build mentoring programs and strategies that engage and transform their cultures.
+Todd is a Solution Consultant with MentorcliQ, collaborating with global organizations to build mentoring programs and strategies that engage and transform their cultures.
 His career spans multiple continents, demographics, and industries, centered in education, training, behavioral performance coaching, and corporate culture stewardship.
 When Todd is not architecting solutions that build alignment, engagement, and enhance the employee experience, he enjoys playing in his band, tOd and the Bad Ideas, and spending time with his “Disney-Princess-In-Training”, Lennon.

 Want to learn more about virtual mentoring?